0xdeafcafe/iasip/README.md

-# It's always sunny in Philadelphia
+# It's Always Sunny in Philadelphia

 A simple title card generator for It's Always Sunny in Philadelphia episodes